-Hold 2ND mute and Press a track to instantly mute/unmute it.
+Tip Hold 2ND mute and Press a track to instantly mute/unmute it.
 You can also disable the mute group feature in settings MISC.
 You can mute tracks independently in proA and proB.
 For example, your projects mute states can look like:

 1.15.
 Mute projects Hold mute and Press proA and/or proB: the projects will be muted/unmuted at the same time, in sync, at the end of the bar.
 A popup will appear, displaying the projects waiting to be muted.
 It's the easiest way for mixing projects and perform transitions with perfect timing.
 Please read the manual page PROJECTS for more info about projects/songs mixing.
 Tip Hold 2ND mute and Press proA or proB to instantly mute/unmute it.
 1.16.
+Delete tracks and patterns - Delete a track: Hold delete + Press a track button - Delete pattern notes only: Hold delete + Press step - Delete pattern automation only: Hold delete + Press automation 1.17.
 Track types By default, the 16 tracks are set to track type POLY.
 Hold step + Rotate the main encoder to choose the type of the active track, which can either be a Poly track, a Drum track, or an MPE track.
-Poly tracks Best suited to polyphonic or monophonic synthesizers. live mode can either be an isomorphic keyboard, to play notes directly on the pad matrix \\\\\\, or a chord generator. step mode is a fully featured step sequencer.
-Drum tracks Designed for grooveboxes and samplers, drum tracks are made of 8 drum lanes, each having their own note values and channels. live mode is a grid of eight zones, one for each lane, divided into 16th velocity levels.
-Use it to record and add nuances to your beats. step mode is a drum-oriented step sequencer, in which you can edit your drum lanes.
-MPE tracks MPE tracks are used to record and playback MPE performances. live mode is similar to the Poly tracks live mode. step mode offers the same functions as in Poly tracks, but gives you the possibility to edit each expression parameter of any recorded MPE note.
+Poly tracks Best suited for polyphonic or monophonic synthesizers. live mode can either be an isomorphic keyboard (to play notes directly on the pad matrix) or a chord generator. step mode is a fully featured step sequencer.
+Drum tracks Drum tracks are designed for grooveboxes and samplers, featuring 8 drum lanes where each lane has its own distinct note values and MIDI channels. live mode is a grid of eight zones, one for each lane, divided into 16 velocity levels.
+Use it to record and add nuances to your beats. step mode is a drum-focused step sequencer that allows you to edit individual drum lanes.
+MPE tracks Designed for use with MPE-compatible expressive controllers and synthesizers.
+In live mode, functionality mirrors that of POLY tracks, as Hapax itself does not act as an MPE controller.
+Notes played live are transmitted on MIDI Channel 01, which serves as the Global Channel in the MPE specification (used for standard, non-expressive note data).
+Note MIDI Channels 2-16 are the expressive per-note channels: and each note gets its own channel during an MPE performance.
+The step mode offers the same core features as POLY tracks, with the added ability to record and playback full MPE performances.
+Each note captures per-note expressive data along the XYZ dimensions: - Press = Aftertouch = Pressure - Glide = Pitch Bend - Slide = Timbre (usually sent as MIDI CC74) In addition to XYZ data, Note-On Velocity (Strike) and Note-Off Velocity (Lift) are also recorded per note.
+When a note is moved left/right, transposed, copied and pasted, its associated XYZ curves are preserved (these expressive automations are stored directly within each note).
+Note Editing the XYZ curves within an MPE note is not supported.
+These expressive parameters can only be created during live recording using an external MPE-capable controller.
+Note Recording long sessions of MPE performance can consume a significant amount of internal RAM due to the high-resolution, per-note automation data.
+Note Some internal effects in Hapax are not MPE-compatible and may not preserve the link between a note and its associated XYZ curves.

-1.17.
+1.18.
 Quantize Hold 2ND + track to enter the secondary settings of a track.

-Configure the real-time quantization amount/strength of the track with encoders 1 and 2, in order to soften the timing imperfections your recording, from -- (quantize disabled) to 1/16.
+Configure the real-time quantization amount/strength of the track with encoders 1 and 2, in order to soften the timing imperfections your recording, from - (quantize disabled) to 1/16.